 Justin began looking for an inventory solution that would solve his pain points without breaking the bank.
 He looked first for a garden-specific inventory system, but he found them to be simple in all the wrong ways.
 So he began looking for inventory software in general.

-Justin said, “The big reason we quickly upgraded to Sortly Pro was because we needed a system that worked for multiple users.
-We needed to give some less tech-savvy personnel access to the inventory but not be able to edit or delete anything.”
+Justin said, “The big reason we quickly upgraded to Sortly was because we needed a system that worked for multiple users.
+We needed to give some less tech-savvy personnel access to the inventory but not be able to edit or delete anything.
+It’s an extremely user-friendly, intuitive system that helps you visualize your inventory in a dynamic way.
+It’s the antidote to Excel.”

 “We simply don’t have the funds to pay somebody to gin to the garden and write down every single plant we have and then present all that information in an attractive way,” said Justin.
 “What we’re doing now just would not be possible without a simple solution like Sortly.”

-Sortly Pro is a super simple inventory and asset tracking system that enables you to visually track all your items and any of their details including quantity, price, condition, notes etc —for a more intuitive (and less maddening) way for your team to track your inventory across multiple locations.
+Sortly is a super simple inventory and asset tracking system that enables you to visually track all your items and any of their details including quantity, price, condition, location, and more—for a more intuitive way for your team to track your inventory across multiple locations.

-Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly Pro.
-It’s built so you can have up and running in minutes, all on your own.
+Unlike other inventory tracking systems, you won’t need any lengthy sales visits or a 100-page guide to figure out Sortly.
+It’s built so you can have it up and running in minutes, all on your own